Skip to main content

 Camp Beausite Northwest (Chimacum)

-Camp Beausite Northwest provides a summer camp experience for children and adults with disabilities from mild to severe.
-Campers ages 7–99 participate in traditional camp activities in a developmentally appropriate format.
-The camp offers all care ratios (with limited 1-to-1 care) and has up to four spots available for wheelchairs per camp.
+Camp Beausite Northwest provides a summer camp experience for children and adults with disabilities that range from mild to severe.
+Campers ages 10–99 participate in traditional camp activities in a developmentally appropriate format.
+The camp has up to four spots available for wheelchairs per camp.
 It also offers a One-to-Fun Camp for children and adults who require 1-to-1 or 1-to-2 care ratios.

 Camp Korey (Mount Vernon)

 Camp Korey provides a safe haven for families experiencing life-altering medical conditions.
-It’s more than just a camp, it’s a place where kids with serious medical conditions can just be kids — and it’s completely free.
-Campers spend their week living in cabins with other campers navigating similar medical journeys and can enjoy archery, arts and crafts, equestrian, campfire, stage night, Silly-O, fishing and boating, outdoor exploration, pool parties, and more.
+It’s a place where kids with serious medical conditions can just be kids — and it’s completely free.
+Campers spend their week living in cabins with other campers who are navigating similar medical journeys.
+They take part in archery, arts and crafts, equestrian activities, campfires, stage night, fishing and boating, outdoor exploration, pool parties and more.

 Ages: 7–17